IBM/mas-drone-to-fix-watsonx/README.md

 # From Drone to Fix - Solar Farm Inspection using IBM Maximo & Watsonx
 **Last Updated:** 12 May 2025 **Authors:**  <a href="https://www.linkedin.com/in/christophe-lucas-a5abab28/" target="_blank">Christophe Lucas</a> & <a href="https://www.linkedin.com/in/jamesppetrie/" target="_blank">James Petrie </a><br>
 **Disclaimer:** This code is delivered as-is and is NOT formal IBM documentation in any way.<br><br>
-**IMPORTANT NOTE:** This repository is still work-in-progress.
+**NOTE:** This repository is still work-in-progress.
 This main page & the `Energy Loss` story recipes are complete.
 The `Visual Inspection` & `GenAI + Q&A` recipes are still to be written.

 # Table of Contents
 - [**Introduction**](#intro)